tmsBodnar/GOF/README.md

 ----

 ## The Intention
-I always would like to create my own implementation of Game Of Life vellural automaton.
+I always wanted to create my own implementation of Game Of Life cellural automaton.
 In the past i wrote one with java, for an interview task.
 You can check this out in my [other repo](https://github.com/tmsBodnar/GameOfLife)

 But i wanted to write it again, when i started to discover Python